-Color reconnection (CR) is found to give several collective-like behaviors in $\textit{pp}$ data, as observed in the heavy-ion collisions \cite{abelev1, antonio}.
-Thus, studies on the effect of CR on different observables of transverse momentum may shed light on collisions dynamics of the system as well as about the possible onset of mixed-phase, if any.
-The parameter that determines the strength of the color reconnection in \textsc{Pythia} is known as the reconnection range (RR).
-To see the effect of the color reconnection mechanism on our studied observables, three new sets of data of 16.6~M, 56 M and 71 M events with RR=0.0, 3.0 and 3.6, respectively, are generated at the highest collisions energy available at the LHC for $\textit{pp}$ collisions, i.e., $\sqrt{s}=$ 13 TeV and the further analysis is carried out with these datasets.
+Color reconnection (CR) is found to give several collective-like behaviors, as observed in the heavy-ion collisions, in pp data \cite{abelev1, antonio}.
+Thus, studies on the effect of CR on transverse momentum and other related observables might shed light on collisions dynamics of the system under investigation.
+The parameter that determines the strength of the color reconnection in PYTHIA is known as the reconnection range (RR).
+To see the effect of the color reconnection mechanism on our studied observables, three new sets of data of 16.6~M, 56 M and 71 M events with RR=0.0, 3.0 and 3.6, respectively, are generated at the highest collisions energy available at the LHC for pp collisions, i.e., $\sqrt{s}=$ 13 TeV and further analysis is carried out with these datasets only.

-The $p_{\rm T}$ spectra obtained from the \textsc{Pythia} generated data in $\textit{pp}$ collisions at $\sqrt{s}=$~13~TeV for different values of the RR parameter are compared with the ALICE data, and the results are shown in the upper panel of Figure \ref{fig:rrcompspectra}.
-From the ratio plots (middle panel), it is observed that in the low $p_{\rm T}$ region, CR off data overestimates (up to 85$\%$) the ALICE results, whereas, it underestimates (up to 29 $\%$) in the intermediate $p_{\rm T}$ region.
-On the other hand, the RR=3.0 and 3.6 generated data provides a little better description of the ALICE data than the default RR data at low $p_{\rm T}$, while it become worse at the intermediate $p_{\rm T}$.
+The $p_{\rm T}$ spectra obtained from the PYTHIA generated data in pp collisions at $\sqrt{s}=$~13~TeV for different values of the RR parameter are compared with the ALICE data, and the results are shown in the upper panel of Fig. \ref{fig:rrcompspectra}.
+From the ratio plots (middle panel), it is observed that in the low $p_{\rm T}$ region, CR off data overestimates (up to 85$\%$) the ALICE results, whereas, it underestimates (up to 29$\%$) in the intermediate $p_{\rm T}$ region.
+On the other hand, the RR=3.0 and 3.6 generated data provides a little better description of the ALICE data than the default RR data at low $p_{\rm T}$, although it become worse at the intermediate $p_{\rm T}$.